Staples to sell controlling stake in European unit to Cerberus

 Following the scrapping of the deal, Staples named a new chief executive and announced a $300 million cost-cutting plan and exploration of strategic alternatives for the European business.

 Staples' sale of the European unit is expected to be completed during the first quarter of its fiscal year beginning February 2017, subject to certain conditions.
-Financial terms of the deal were not disclosed.

 Cerberus plans to bolster the European business by expanding its sales force and diversifying beyond office supplies, said Steven Mayer, the private equity fund's senior managing director.